survivejs/webpack-book/manuscript/02_compared.md

 });
 ```

-This latter approach definitely eliminates some of the clutter.
+This latter approach eliminates some of the clutter.
 You will still end up with some code that might feel redundant.
-Given there's ES6 now, it probably doesn't make much sense to use AMD anymore unless you must due to legacy reasons.
+Given there's ES6 now, it probably doesn't make much sense to use AMD anymore unless you have to due to legacy reasons.

-T> Jamund Ferguson has written a nice blog series on how to port from [RequireJS to webpack](https://gist.github.com/xjamundx/b1c800e9282e16a6a18e).
+T> Jamund Ferguson has written an excellent blog series on how to port from [RequireJS to webpack](https://gist.github.com/xjamundx/b1c800e9282e16a6a18e).

 ### UMD

 UMD, universal module definition, takes it all to the next level.
 It is a monster of a format that aims to make the various formats compatible with each other.
 Check out [the official definitions](https://github.com/umdjs/umd) to understand it in greater detail.

 T> Webpack can generate UMD wrappers for you (`output.libraryTarget: 'umd'`).
-This is particularly useful for package authors.
 We'll get back to this later in the *Authoring Packages* chapter.

 ## Grunt